DITA-XML for technical documentation

 Finding your individual DITA solution.
 This is how we work

-• Analyze documentation and requirements.
-We work with you to analyze your existing documentation and your needs for modularizing and reusing content.
+- Analyze documentation and requirements.
+We work with you to analyze your existing technical documentation and your needs for modularizing and reusing content.

-• Implement DITA-XML.
-Want to build your own DITA-XML authoring environment?
+- Implement DITA-XML.
+Want to set up a DITA-XML authoring environment?
 We can help you implement DITA-XML and guide you through the process: After analyzing your requirements, we recommend the appropriate tools, develop the necessary information architecture and set up the authoring environment.

-• Develop plug-ins for DITA OT.
-We develop plug-ins for the DITA Open Toolkit for generating output according to your corporate layout: DITA to PDF, DITA to HTML, WebHelp and more.
+- Develop plug-ins for DITA OT.
+We develop plug-ins for the DITA Open Toolkit for generating output according to your corporate layout: PDF, HTML, WebHelp and more.

-• Publish DITA-XML data.
-We help you publish DITA-XML data to different channels, such as a content delivery portal or a chatbot.
+- Publish DITA-XML data.
+We set up publication pipelines to different channels, such as a content delivery portal or a chatbot.
 If requested, we help you implement the iiRDS standard.

 Learn more about DITA-XML for technical documentation in our FAQs.